nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 #### As far as we know, there is only 1 functional "strain" of SARS-CoV-2.

-#### Teasing apart the biological impact of specific mutations can be tricky -- many perceived differences can be attributed to chance and epidemiological factors.
+#### Teasing apart the biological impact of specific mutations is tricky -- many perceived differences can be attributed to chance and epidemiological factors.
 ```

 <!-- ############ SLIDE BREAK ############# -->